-Smoking, high blood pressure and cholesterol can be fatal for haemorrhage survivors, study findsJanuary 14th, 2013 in Neuroscience /
+Smoking, high blood pressure and cholesterol can be fatal for haemorrhage survivors, study findsJanuary 14, 2013 in Medicine & Health / Neuroscience

 A Finnish study shows that patients who have experienced subarachnoid haemorrhage (SAH) have a highly increased risk of death due to a stroke or cerebral haemorrhage, and have double the mortality rate of the general population.
 The researchers state that considerably more attention should be paid to risk factors in the life of SAH survivors.

 "It is particularly important for subarachnoid haemorrhage survivors to refrain from smoking and to take care of their blood pressure and cholesterol levels; apart from age, these are the primary factors behind the increased risk of mortality," explains neurosurgeon Miikka Korja from the HUCH's Neurosurgery Department together with professor Jaakko Kaprio from the University of Helsinki's Hjelt Institute.

 The most extensive population-based follow-up study ever carried out on the subject, jointly conducted by HUCH, the University of Helsinki, and the Finnish National Institute for Health and Welfare, examined the mortality rate of patients who had experienced SAH, as well as the reasons behind the mortality rate.
 The study has been published in the leading neurological publication, Neurology.